FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 ### Multiple Source Selection

 You can shift click on the Index number of separate sources to create an ad hoc edit group.
 When you have group Sources in this way, you can perform a number of group edit actions.
-When you Right Click on an ad hoc group selection, a menu will pop up where you can:
+When you right-Click on an ad hoc group selection, a menu will pop up where you can:

 - distribute the sources in the group with the [Transform panel](Spat_Environment_Transformation.md)
 - generate different colors for the sources